distributedci/dci-openshift-agent/README.md

 # DCI OpenShift Agent

-`dci-openshift-agent` provides Red Hat OpenShift Container Platform (RHOCP) in Red Hat Distributed CI service.
+`dci-openshift-agent` provides Red Hat OpenShift Container Platform (RHOCP) in Red Hat Distributed CI service

 There are some benefits of running the DCI OCP Agent: